anderssandstrom/e3-ecmc_plugin_scope/README.md

 ## Loading of Scope plugin in ecmc:

-NOTE: Do not use "require" to load plugin.
+NOTE: "require" can be used to get access to the template file.
+However, the plugin also needs to be loaded like below.

 A plugin is loaded by the ecmccfg command loadPlugin: https://github.com/icshwi/ecmccfg/blob/master/scripts/loadPlugin.cmd